D&R Sports Center Tournament Series Rules (East and West Divisions)

-Tournament entry fee is $150.00 per tournament, per boat, fishing as a team or single.
-Tournament big bass pot is $20.00 per entry paid back at 100%.
+Tournament entry fee is $170.00 per tournament, per boat, fishing as a team or single, include big bass pot of $20.00.
 The championship fund will receive $20.00 per tournament from each entry.
 The tournament payout is published and is subject to change at the discretion of the tournament committee.
-The published tournament payout is based on 75 paid entries and can change if fewer entries are received.

 Entries must be received as a team entry or single entry.
 If registering to fish singly, the angler must do so for all 3 regular events and the year ending championship tournament.
 If registering as a team, the team can use one sub per season, or a team member may fish alone.
 Subs will NOT be allowed at the championship.
 You must decide on you team or single status on or before the first tournament.
 Everyone, including subs, must check-in with tournament officials prior to the pre-tournament meeting.

 Take off positions for each regular season event will be determined by random draw morning of the tournament.
 First and Second take off positions will be determined by a raffle held at the pre-tournament meeting before each event.
 Tournament check-in will begin at approximately 5:30 AM and tournament take off will be at approximately 7:00 AM.

 The winner of the tournament is determined by the heaviest weight of 5 fish or less.
 In the event of a tie in total weight, big bass weight will be used to break the tie and total weight will be the tiebreaker for a big bass tie.

 One member of each team must be 18 years of age or older and have a valid driver license.
 All anglers including subs must complete and sign a membership form, pay the membership fee and any entry fees.